MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-openid-settings.md

 > - Portals isn't limited to only Azure AD, multi-tenant Azure AD, or Azure AD B2C as the OpenID Connect providers.
 You can use any other provider that confirms to the OpenID Connect specifications with portals.
 > - Changes to the authentication settings [may take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to reflect on the portal.
 Restart the portal using the [portal actions](../admin/admin-overview.md) if you want to reflect the changes immediately.

-To configure OpenID Connect provider with Azure AD:
+To configure Azure AD as the OpenID Connect provider using Implicit Grant flow:

 1. Select [Add provider](use-simplified-authentication-configuration.md#add-configure-or-delete-an-identity-provider) for your portal.